Principles of the Constutution

 1.Preamble- The beginning of the Decleration of Independence.

-2.Declaration of Natural Rights- States that if the government does not serve its purpose, the people have a right to abolish it.
+2.Declaration of Natural Rights- States that if the government does not serve its purpose, the people have a right to

 3.List of Grievences- Lists the Injustice of George III.